|

 "It is known as the enchanted river," Legolas explained

-to the humans.
-"Anyone who drinks from it will fall into
+to the men.
+"Anyone who drinks from it will fall into a profound

-a profound sleep that may last for several days.
-We must cross
+sleep that may last for several days.
+We must cross without touching

 "How?" asked Gimli.